reductstore/website/blog/2024-03-15-ROS-integration/index.md

 Our custom ROS 2 node directly stores the binary data from the `Image` message to ReductStore.
 This means that we can control the format of the images we store by configuring the `usb_cam` package to publish images in the desired format.

 MotionJPEG (MJPEG) is a common format for video compression and is often used for video streaming.
-If your camera supports MJPEG, you can set the `pixel_format` parameter to `raw_mjpeg` to publish JPEG images.
+This format compresses each frame of video as a separate JPEG image, which can be useful for easily storing and processing images.

-Here's an example of how to do this with a config file `usb_cam_params.yaml`:
+If your camera supports MJPEG, you can set the `pixel_format` parameter to `raw_mjpeg` to publish JPEG images Here's an example of how to do this with a config file `usb_cam_params.yaml`:

 ```yaml
 usb_cam: